Skip to content

 }

-Caching component output with use cache
+Caching a component's output with use cache

 You can use use cache at the component level to cache any fetches or computations performed within that component.
-When you reuse the component throughout your application it can share the same cache entry as long as the props maintain the same structure.
+The cache entry will be reused as long as the serialized props produce the same value in each instance.

 app/components/bookings.tsx